 - Appeals to senses

-- It’s appealing at a glance, either that is the first line or the opening scene.
+- It’s appealing at a glance, either in the first line or the opening scene.

 - Aimed at one person

 - Structured: a good story follows a structure created to have a particular effect on the audience.
 Where do you start, or where do you end?
-Answer: start where you think it will deliver the message or achieve your aim for the readers.
+Answer: start where you think it will deliver the message or achieve your aim for the readers or listeners.

 - Entertaining: again, a good story is an experience.
 It’s like walking to a park and seeing your favorite artist.
 You want to stop and see her perform.